fh295/fh295.github.io/noncompositional.md

 #### OK, but what about systematicity?

-As pointed out in the OpenAI blog, DALL-E performs worse when asked to imagine a green cube on a red cube on a blue cube than to imagine a lettuce hedgehog.
+As pointed out in the OpenAI blog, DALL-E performs worse when asked to imagine *a green cube on a red cube on a blue cube* than to imagine a lettuce hedgehog.
 This is a bit disappointing, because we can imagine a green cube on a red cube on a blue cube quite easily.
 However, as pointed out by [Tomer Ullman on Twitter](https://twitter.com/TomerUllman/status/1346669277420650498?s=20), once we get above three objects, this gets quite tricky for us too.
-It's actually quite a headache to imagine (or sketch) a green cube on a red cube on a blue cube on a yellow cube on a purple table.
+It's actually quite a headache to imagine (or sketch) a *green cube on a red cube on a blue cube on a yellow cube on a purple table*.

 Interestingly, my bet is that we would observe a clear difference in how well children do at the cube-scene sketching task between the ages of 4 and 12.
 We would probably also observe clear differences between the final sketches between cultures where people have a formal education and [those that do not](https://science.sciencemag.org/content/182/4112/553), and also between populations that received the description in a one-off audible instruction and those who could repeatedly consult a written version.
 The potential to learn the sort of systematic mental processes that allow us to construct multi-object scenes from such a description probably also benefits from our being physical beings who see, feel and hear the world from a first-person perspective, and practice [physically arranging things](https://www.pnas.org/content/117/42/25966).